rackerlabs/technical-blog/_posts/2015-08-04-install-openstack-from-source3.md

     ps aux|grep nova

 There should be at least one line of output for each nova process.
-Rerun this after 30 seconds or so, to verify that the processes stay running and that there are not problems.
+Rerun this, after 30 seconds or so, to verify that the processes stay running and that there are not problems.

-If one or more of the nova services does not start or stay running use the appropriate command below to test and get output that can be used to debug problems with the service that is not starting.
+If one or more of the nova services does not start (or stay) running use the appropriate command below to test and get output that can be used to debug problems with the service that is not starting.

     sudo -u nova nova-api --config-file=/etc/nova/nova.conf
     sudo -u nova nova-cert --config-file=/etc/nova/nova.conf